TRIQS/nda/doc/ex4.md

 product(S_3) = 0
 ```

-@subsection ex4_p7 Rebinding a view to another array/view
+@section ex4_p7 Rebinding a view to another array/view

 If we want to bind an existing view to a new array/view/memory location, we cannot simply use the copy assignment (since
 it makes a deep copy of the view's contents).
 Instead we have to call nda::basic_array_view::rebind: